Tribeca Film Festival opens with 'Saturday Night Live' documentary

 Garrett Morris, the show's first black cast member, said the show didn't quite know how to use him.
 By 1981, however, Eddie Murphy had become one of "SNL"'s biggest breakout stars.

-Another section examines the dark days of the early 1980s, when the entire cast left along with Michaels and the show veered towards cancellation.
+Another section examines the dark days of the early 1980s, when the entire cast left along with Michaels and the show veered toward cancellation.

 But mostly, the film tells the story of how an edgy little sketch show featuring unknown comedians evolved into a pop culture powerhouse that has drawn presidents George Bush and Barack Obama to the studio.
 It also got former vice-presidential candidate Sarah Palin and Hillary Clinton, who announced her presidential candidacy this week, to appear alongside their satiric doppelgangers.